Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Scheduling/Descheduler.md

 ## Eviction API

-The **Eviction API**, on the other hand, is specifically designed for initiating the termination of pods under certain conditions, typically due to resource constraints or administrative actions.
+The **Eviction API**, on the other hand, is specifically
+- Resource Constraints
+- Administrative Issue

-- **Graceful Termination**: When a pod is evicted via the Eviction API, it is done in a controlled manner, allowing for a grace period defined by the `terminationGracePeriodSeconds` setting.
-This ensures that the application inside the pod can shut down properly.
+- **Graceful Termination**: When a pod is evicted via the Eviction API
+- it is done in a controlled manner, allowing for a grace period defined by the `terminationGracePeriodSeconds` setting.
+- This ensures that the application inside the pod can shut down properly.
 - **PodDisruptionBudgets**: The Eviction API respects PodDisruptionBudgets, which are policies that limit the number of concurrent disruptions to a set of pods, ensuring high availability during evictions.
 - **Node Pressure**: Evictions can also occur due to node pressure, where the kubelet automatically evicts pods when a node runs low on resources.
-This type of eviction may not respect PodDisruptionBudgets, as it is a reactive measure to maintain node stability.
+- This type of eviction may not respect PodDisruptionBudgets, as it is a reactive measure to maintain node stability.

 ## Summary of Differences